apace7/local_volume_database/docs/source/catalogs.rst

 * Open cluster catalogs, Bica catalogs [`ADS <https://ui.adsabs.harvard.edu/abs/2019AJ....157...12B/abstract>`_], new Gaia open clusters [some examples `ADS <https://ui.adsabs.harvard.edu/abs/2023A&A...673A.114H/abstract>`_, `ADS <https://ui.adsabs.harvard.edu/abs/2020A&A...633A..99C/abstract>`_]

 * Some websites about NGC/IC catalogs [`website <http://www.klima-luft.de/steinicke/index_e.htm>`_], [`website <http://haroldcorwin.net/ngcic/index.html>`_], [`website <https://github.com/mattiaverga/OpenNGC>`_]

+The completeness of the LVDB is characterized by comparing to other catalogs. v1.0.3 of the LVDB is complete to 6 Mpc when comparing to the Local Volume Galaxy catalog and Extragalactic Distance Database.
+Current efforts are focused on verifying this completeness limit with other catalogs  (HyperLEDA, the NED LVS and Siena Galaxy Atlas)and adding missing systems and any new discoveries.